zexiangliu/hoppingrob/push_recovery/README.md

 ```
 Please follow interactive instructions to finish the initialization.

-Note that IC and ground environment for case 1 is set each time you run *test_control*.
+Note that IC and ground environment for case 1 is set when you run *test_control*.